Delhi in a Day With Kids: A Child Friendly Itinerary

 Kids love this interactive playground at Sunder Nursery

-Sunder Nursery is Delhi’s newest heritage park.
-There’s a fantastic interactive playground which children adore, lots of walking paths, wide open spaces and giant swings hanging from enormous trees throughout the park.
-It’s a nature haven with over 80 species of birds and 40 species of butterflies.
+This park is wonderful for kids.
+There’s an interactive playground, lots of walking paths, wide open spaces and giant swings that hang from enormous trees.
+The park is home to over 80 species of birds and 40 species of butterflies.

 Interior of FabCafe by the Lake in Sunder Nursery, an excellent place for kids to eat with one day in Delhi

-Have lunch at Fabcafe by the Lake.
-It’s located in the park beside the lake, a little further down the path from the children’s playground.
-The menu is predominately Indian, but there is pizza and momos which kids usually love.
+Have lunch at Carnatic Cafe.
+It’s located in the park beside the lake, near the children’s playground.
+The menu is predominately South Indian – dosas, coffee and ice cream.

 Entrance fee to Sunder Nursery is INR 200, children under 5 are free.
 There is an additional fee for the playground.